Battle of Aleppo (2012–2016): Combatants

+The Shiite militant group Hezbollah, which by April 2013 joined the Syrian Civil War in support for President al-Assad, also took part in the battle starting in June 2013, and was also designated as a terrorist group by some international organizations and states.
+They were joined later by other Shiite militias backed by the IRGC from Iraq, Pakistan, Afghanistan, and the Syrian Shiite villages of Nubl and Zahraa in the northern Aleppo countryside, particularly in the latter part of the battle.

+The Syrian government and army also had many Sunni fighters fighting alongside it, complicating the sectarian narrative for the conflict.
+These include auxiliary and tribal militias recruited into the National Defense Forces (NDF) and the Local Defense Forces (LDF), a phenomenon unique to Aleppo, whose fighters were recruited from both the city and rural towns in Aleppo's southern countryside, such as the Liwa al-Baqir from the Baggara tribe, which maintained close relations with Iran, despite being Sunni.
+Other primarily Sunni militias include the Palestinian Liwa al-Quds, recruited from the Handarat and Neirab refugee camps, as well as the nominally secular Ba'ath Brigades, which were founded in Aleppo by the regional branch of the Arab Socialist Ba'ath party whose membership was also mostly Sunni.
+The Ba'ath Brigades and Liwa al-Quds both had thousands members each at their height, and spearheaded key battles and frontlines in the city.

-Hezbollah, which by 2013 joined the Syrian Civil War in support for President al-Assad, was also designated as a terrorist group by various organizations.
-The government retained some support in Aleppo; in 2012 a rebel commander said, "around 70% of Aleppo city is with the regime".
-During the course of the battle, Assad lost support from Aleppo's wealthy class.
-In 2012, CBS News reported that 48 elite businessmen who were the primary financiers for the government switched sides.
-For the first time, the government's Syrian Arab Army engaged in urban warfare.
-They divided their forces into groups of 40 soldiers each.
-These were armed mostly with automatic rifles and anti-tank rockets and artillery, tanks and helicopters were only used for support.
+The government retained much of its support in Aleppo during the initial battle; in August 2012 a rebel commander was quoted by The Guardian as saying "around 70% of Aleppo city is with the regime".
+As the fighting dragged on however, Assad lost support from much of Aleppo's wealthy class.
+In October 2012, CBS News reported that 48 elite businessmen who were the primary financiers for the government switched sides to finance the rebels.
+By March 2013, with the reported help of some of these businessmen, "some 1,000 factories" in Aleppo were reportedly looted, their machinery, goods and other equipment transferred to Turkey "with the full knowledge and facilitation of the Turkish government".
+In January 2013, the head of Aleppo's Chamber of Industry Fares Shehabi accused rebels of collaborating with Turkey in stripping Aleppo's factories of their equipment.
+The industry body filed a lawsuit in March 2013 accusing the Turkish government of systemically "looting" Syrian industry.

+Aleppo was the first time the Syrian Arab Army engaged in urban warfare.
+They divided their forces into groups of 40 soldiers each, armed mostly with automatic rifles, anti-tank rockets and artillery; tanks and helicopters were only used for support.
 In August 2012, the army deployed its elite units.
-Eventually, after rebel forces executed Zeino al-Berri, tribal leader of the al-Berri tribe, the tribe joined the fight against the rebels.
-Initially, the Christian community tried to avoid taking sides in the conflict.
+After rebel forces executed Zeino al-Berri, tribal leader of Al-Berri tribe in the same month, the Berri tribe joined the fight against the rebels.

+Initially, Aleppo's Christian community tried to avoid taking sides in the conflict.
 However, many Christians supported the Army and some formed militias aligned with the government following the capture of their quarters by the Syrian Army.
 Many Christian Armenians also supported the Syrian Army.
 Some of Aleppo's Armenians claimed Turkey supported the FSA to attack Armenians and Arab Christians.
 In 2012, one Armenian militia had around 150 fighters.